-Advocate for new approach internationally
+Rec#6 Advocate for new approach internationally

+Five key areas of differentiation have been identified, which are specific to a DNSH lens but applicable to taxonomies at-large.
 Do No Significant Harm (DNSH) criteria are a key part of most Green Taxonomies.
 They are designed to ensure that an activity that meets the requirements of SC TSCs to one environmental goal does not act to the detriment of another.
 We have considered five variables that affect the design of each taxonomy's DNSH criteria, and used these factors to investigate DNSH criteria across a range of international jurisdictions.